 Women of childbearing potential should not become pregnant during topical fluorouracil therapy and should use effective method of contraception during treatment with fluorouracil therapy.
 If a pregnancy occurs during treatment the patient should be advised about the risk for the child of adverse effects associated with the treatment and genetic counselling is recommended.

 No information is available on the excretion of fluorouracil into breast milk.
 Studies in animals have shown the fluorouracil is teratogenic (see section 5.3).
 A risk to the suckling g child cannot be excluded, so Efudix should not be used in nursing mothers (see section 4.3).
 If use during breastfeeding is absolutely necessary, breastfeeding must be discontinued.

-No clinical data in humans are available on the effects of topical fluorouracil on fertility.
+No clinical data in humans are available on the effects of Efudix on fertility.

 Experiments in various species revealed an impairment of the fertility and reproductive performance of systemic 5-fluorouracil.
 The reduced systemic exposure to 5-FU following its topical administration will reduce the potential toxicity.
 The use of topical 5-fluorouracil may impair female and male fertility.
 Topical fluorouracil is not recommended in men attempting to father a child.

 It is unlikely that treatment will have any effect on the ability to drive and use machines when used according to the dosage instructions.